JonahDelman/Testudo-MCP/README.md

 An MCP (Model Context Protocol) server that provides access to University of Maryland (UMD) course data through the UMD.io API.
 This server enables AI assistants to retrieve comprehensive information about UMD courses, departments, professors, and majors.

+## Usage
+Provides context to LLM to answer questions about UMD course offerings.
+Use the MCP to dynamically create schedules based on user parameters.

 ## Features

 ### Course Information